 The share capital of The Economist Newspaper Limited, The Economist Group's parent company, is divided into ordinary shares, "A" special shares, "B" special shares and trust shares.
 The company is private and none of the shares are listed.
+Its articles of association also state that no individual or company can own or control more than 50% of its total share capital, and that no single shareholder may exercise more than 20% of voting rights exercised at a general meeting of the company.

 The trust shares are held by trustees, whose consent is needed for certain corporate activities, including the transfer of "A" special and "B" special shares.
 The rights attaching to the trust shares provide for the continued independence of the ownership of the company and the editorial independence of The Economist.
 Apart from these rights, they do not include the right to vote, receive dividends or have any other economic interest in the company.
 The appointments of the editor of The Economist and of the chairman of the company are subject to the approval of the trustees.